 Raye’s debut album, Fight For You (independent, 2017), displays her compassion, dedication to justice and equality for all, and keen eye for the seemingly small daily moments that become our most meaningful memories.
 About the record, Raye says, “This album is about finding yourself and finding your voice.
 It’s about maturing and realizing that you can make a difference if you so choose.”

 Raye performs her music all over the United States and Europe.
-Her music has been featured on Democracy Now! and on numerous lists of the best modern-day protest songs, including those by Paste Magazine, What Culture, and Overblown.
-Raye has been invited to perform at the United Nations in New York City, and will be performing with TEDX Herndon, VA.
+Her music has been featured on Billboard, Popmatters, Earmilk, Democracy Now! and on numerous lists of the best modern-day protest songs, including those by Paste Magazine, What Culture, and Overblown.
+She has also performed live sessions for Paste, Daytrotter, and FNX.